Standard Visitor Visa UK

 - How long does it take for a UK Standard Visitor visa to be processed?

-- How can our immigration solicitors help with your UK visa applications?
+- How can our solicitors assist with your UK Standard Visitor visa application?

 - FAQs: Standard Visitor visa UK

-The UK Standard Visitor visa allows you to visit the UK as a Standard Visitor for tourism, business, study (courses up to 6 months) and to see friends & family.
+The UK Standard Visitor Visa permits travel to the UK for purposes such as tourism, business activities, short-term study (courses up to 6 months), and visiting friends or family.

-Usually, visitors can stay in the UK for a maximum of 6 months.
-However, the duration of stay can vary depending on the purpose of the visit and individual circumstances.
+In most cases, visitors are allowed to stay for up to 6 months.
+However, the exact length of stay may vary depending on the purpose of the visit and individual circumstances.

 Key points about the UK Visitor visa